 Please be culturally sensitive in your interactions with the patients, the people who work at the hospital, and your team mates.

-Remember that this is a team and everyone has a role to fill.
+Remember, this is a team and everyone has a role to fill.
 You may be asked to rotate between roles and cross-cover.
-If you are not busy but others are, ask how you can help them.
+If you're not busy but others are, ask how you can help them.
 Make sure everyone has a chance to go to lunch or dinner.
-Do not leave the hospital to walk around town if your fellow team members are still working and might need a break.
-This can be a main source of discord within teams.
+Do not leave the hospital to walk around town if your fellow team members are still working and might need a break; this can be a main source of discord within teams.

 Health and Safety:

-Nuevo Progreso is a friendly peaceful community, the people there welcome our visits.
-The dormitory is locked at night for additional safety, mostly from stray cats and dogs, and wandering roosters.
-We do however recommend, if you leave the facility, don’t go alone, take a buddy.
+Nuevo Progreso is a friendly peaceful community, the community welcomes our visits.
+We do however recommend, not leaving the facility alone, take a buddy.
 Let someone know where you plan to go and when you expect to be back.
 This is important in case you get lost or hurt while out and about.

-Do not to approach or pet stray animals in the streets due to risk of fleas or bites and rabies.
+Do not to approach or pet stray animals in the streets due to risk of fleas, animal bites and rabies.

-The water at the hospital is filtered, and the food is safe to eat.
-Even so, bottled water is supplied.
+The food cooked at the hospital is safe to eat and bottled water is supplied.
 In spite of this, every once in a while a volunteer gets traveler’s diarrhea.
-We recommend you check with your physician regarding which medications to bring in case you become ill while traveling.
+We recommend asking your physician which medications to bring in case you become ill while traveling.

-The elevation of Nuevo Progreso is listed as an area at risk for Zika virus, and they have seen a few cases.
-As a precaution, the premises are periodically fumigated, especially prior to team visits.
-Mosquito netting has been installed in the dormitories.
-It is recommended that you avoid stagnant water, use insect repellent during your stay, and use the nets while sleeping.
+Nuevo Progreso's elevation is listed as an area at risk for Zika virus and they have seen a few cases.
+As a precaution the premises are periodically fumigated, especially prior to team visits.
+Mosquito nets have been installed in the dormitories.
+It's recommended to avoid stagnant water and use insect repellent during your stay.
 If you may be pregnant or are planning to get pregnant you should consult with your physician.
 Nuevo Progreso, Antigua and Guatemala City are not in a Malaria zone.
 No special vaccinations are needed.